djaus2/PhotoTimingDjaus/README.md

   - Can load previous stitched file but timing doesn't work for that (2Do)
   - Uses Image viewer with zoom and pan from this GitHub project [djaus2/ShowImageWPF](https://github.com/djaus2/ShowImageWPF)
     - Zoom etc currently not working
+  - DBMS functionality added
+    - Using Entity Framework Core with SqLite database
+    - Record Meets, Events, Heats, Lane Results
+    - Export results as Text or Pdf file using QuestPDF NuGet package
+    - Import Events from Csv or Tabbed text file

+## AthStitcher Libraries
+- **PhotoTimingDjausLib**
+  - Does video stitching
+  - Uses NuGet Packages:
+    - OpenCvSharp4
+    - OpenCvSharp4.runtime.win
+    - FFMpegCore
+    - NAudio
+- **DetectVideoFlash**
+  -  Uses NuGet Packages:
+    - OpenCvSharp4
+    - OpenCvSharp4.runtime.win
+    - And Sportronics.VideoEnums
+- **GetVideoWPFLib**
-- **StitchInTimeMaui**  Maui version of PhotoTimingDjaus Console app
+  - Receives video over TCP from AthsVideoRecording Maui app
-  - Uses PhotoTimingDjausLibAndroid _as above._
+  - Uses DownloadVideoOverTcpLib
+  - And Sportronics.VideoEnums
+- **Sportronics.VideoEnums** _From NuGet_
+  - Various enums used throughout
+  - VideoInfo class
-  - Tested on Google Pixel 6 phone
+    - Meta-Info created on phone for video
-  - Now performs stitch of limited video:
-    - Limited to 1000 frames = 33 seconds
-  - Now displays stitched image
-    - On phone scroll up from bottom
-    - 2D: Display on separate page
-  - Uses **Emgu.CV.runtime.maui.mini.android** via PhotoTimingDjausLibAndroid  library
-  - Now runs in Android Device
-  - Ticks added at bottom by overwriting image
-    - 1, 5, 10 sec and minute different colors and sizes
-    - No labels yet
-  - Cancel button added
-    - Some times there is a buffer issue.
+      - Passed to AthStitcher over TCP before video and used there.

 ## 2Dos
 A few issues remain but getting there.
 - Times are not quite accurste.
 - Panning and scrolling need improvement. <- _Improved in V3_
-- When starting from a time not at start of video, time at bottom scale is not chaned (is from 0).
+- When starting from a time not at start of video, time at bottom scale is not changed (is from 0).
 But determined time is correct.

 ## Usage
 - You need a video, as .MP4.
     - Film with a phone and transfer to desktop.
-- In WPF app, Once stictched, use mouse to select a time, for which a red line appears vertically and time is shown.
+- In WPF app, Once stitched, use mouse to select a time, for which a red line appears vertically and time is shown.
   - Once the mouse releases, the time shows in a box towards the top as a time span string.
   - It is also copied to the clipboard.